taildigital/tail-mobile-sdk/README.md

 #### Uploading Events with callback
 Uploading events data is an asynchronous operation, we receive a response of it after this operation has completed.

-To listen to this response we must a callback method that is executed after this operation is completed.
+To listen to this response we must use a callback method that is executed after this operation is completed.

 Tail SDK already has an implementation for this purpose.
 The developer must implements in your Activity the method